 John’s book is a revelation of Jesus because he appears so different from the man John knew before or even after the resurrection.
 Although he had written that ‘we have come to know and to believe the love that God has for us’, on seeing him he fell at his feet, as though dead.
 Here the son of God seems even more distant, and it is left for us to recognise who he is: not by his human-like appearance, but by the rainbow over his head (as seen around the throne of God), the sun-like radiance of his face (1:16), his radiant feet (1:15), his voice like a roaring lion’s (5:5), the reference to his right hand (1:16).

 The seven thunders have a message, but we are not told what it is.
-The obvious one is that the world should tremble, for the sounding of the last trumpet is imminent.
-Standing on the sea and land and looking to heaven, the angel swears by the one in heaven who created land and sea and who has total control over them.
+The obvious one is surely that the world should tremble, for the sounding of the last trumpet is imminent.
+Standing on the sea and land, looking to heaven, the angel swears by the one in heaven who created land and sea and who has total control over them.
 The world’s wise men will continue to tell men that there is no such God.
 They will continue to maintain that the universe with its two trillion galaxies all arose from a singularity the size of a pea, that life is just a complex organisation of matter, and that its wonders are all natural wonders.
 But God is God, and his purpose will be fulfilled.
-The mystery revealed to the apostles and the prophets is that the Father loved us, and chose us in Christ before the foundation of the world, and Christ will present us holy and blameless before him (Eph 1:4, 6:19).
+The mystery revealed to the apostles and the prophets is that the Father loves us, and chose us in Christ before the foundation of the world, and Christ will present us holy and blameless before him (Eph 1:4, 6:19).

 Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign forever and ever.”